gnuwimp/flEdit/README.md

 # flEdit
 FlEdit is a portable lightweight text editor that is using the [FLTK](https://github.com/fltk/fltk) gui library.
-It has been tested on Windows 10 and Xubuntu.
+It has been tested on Windows 10 and Ubuntu.
 It might work on macOS with some tweaks.
 The editor widget is based on the Fl_Text_Editor in FLTK but has been extended.

 This is a **personal** project that has no intention to become something more than it is now.